 Digestive enzymes can help provide relief from heartburn, acid reflux, sluggish bowels and diarrhea.
 A body in balance doesn't need supplemental enzymes because it produces them on its own.
-Supplemental enzymes do help some people better access nutrients from the food they eat, especially if they suffer from digestive distress.
-Instead of reaching for a pill, consider your lifestyle habits and diet as a way to naturally increase the productio of the digestive enzymes in your body.
+Supplemental enzymes do help some people better access nutrients from the food they eat, especially if they have digestive distress.
+Instead of reaching for a pill, consider your lifestyle habits and diet as a way to naturally increase the production of the digestive enzymes in your body.

 Video of the Day